 To meet your routine needs:

 GP routine same day access

 Please call us between 8.30 and 10 am if you require the attention of a GP.
 The GPs ask that you kindly provide our trained medical receptionists with a brief indication of the nature of the problem.
 This helps to ensure that you are directed to the most appropriate clinician to meet your needs.

 The GP will initially contact you by telephone the same day.
-GPs endeavour to complete these calls in the morning and therefore we ask that you stay by your telephone.
 The GP will carry out an initial telephone consultation and will arrange to see you if necessary.
 They will also arrange any prescriptions that are required.
 If the GP needs to see you they will book you an appointment whilst you are on the telephone.